Evan Strong: Paralympic career

 Strongs first introduction to the paralympics came in 2010 when he was invited to perform a skateboard exhibition at the opening ceremonies of the 2010 paralympics in Vancouver, British Columbia.
 His hope at the time was that his sport could become a paralympic sport as well.
 On 2 May 2012 the International Paralympic Committee announced that para-snowboard would debut at the 2014 Winter Paralympics in Sochi, Russia opening up the opportunity for Strong to compete at the paralympic level.

 During the 2012–13 season Strong won IPC Noram qualifier races at Sierra-at-Tahoe, California on 27 January 2013, second at Copper Mountain, Colorado on 3 February 2013.
 On 6 March 2013 Strong competed in the Paralympic test event in Sochi, Russia with racers from eleven nations and won first place.
 In World Cup Competition Evan took third in Maribor, Slovenia 8 March 2013, and a first and second at Kelowna, British Columbia on 28 & 29 March 2013.
-Strong finished the season tied for first place along with Carl Murphy of Wanaka, New Zealand.
+Strong finished the season tied for first place along with Carl Murphy of Wānaka, New Zealand.
 On 4 April 2013 Strong won the para-snowboard cross USASA para-snowboard nationals at Copper Mountain, Colorado.
 It was announced on 7 May 2013 that Strong was nominated to the USA paralympic snowboard team to compete at the 2014 Winter paralympic games in Sochi, Russia.